ah-clem/caddy-docker/README.md

 The top level contains the Dockerfile driving the download/compile/build process.
 A Makefile captures basic steps of build, test, clean.
 It documents the exact shell commands used.

+The released version of Caddy to build is defined in "CADDY_VERSION".
-The precise source release to be downloaded and built is defined in "CADDY_COORDINATES".
+The precise source naming and repo location is defined in "CADDY_SOURCE".

 See "Testing" below for understanding of the "ci" directory.